tjFogarty/tj-ie/src/site/posts/multi-select-checkboxes-react.md

   - javascript
 ---

+__Update__: If you would like to use Hooks instead, I've posted an updated version of the code here: [Multi-Select Checkboxes with React Hooks](/multi-select-checkboxes-with-react-hooks/)

+The below still serves as an explanation of the code, and so still has value if you're interested to learn more about it.

+---

 An issue arose recently where a user wanted to be able to hold the Shift key to select a range of items in a list.
 A pal in work set me off on the right path, but what ended up being approved was quite different as there were multiple things to consider:

 - Shift + Click could be in either direction - up or down - to select a range of items.